MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-driver.md

 ms.localizationpriority: medium
 ---

-# Customizing the Component Firmware Update (CFU) driver
+# Customize the Component Firmware Update (CFU) driver

 Component Firmware Update (CFU) allows OEMs and IHVs to seamlessly and securely update firmware for components connected through interconnect buses such as USB, Bluetooth, I<sup>2</sup>C, and so on.
 As part of the open-source effort, we are sharing a CFU protocol specification, sample CFU driver, and firmware sample code to allow device manufacturers to push firmware updates over Windows Update.